conda/conda/docs/source/building/variants.rst

   outputs a single compiler package name.
 For example, this could be used to compile outputs targeting x86_64 and arm in one recipe, with a variant.

-There are default "native" compilers that and runtimes that are used when no compiler is specified in any variant.
+There are default "native" compilers that are used when no compiler is specified in any variant.
 These are defined in `conda-build's jinja_context.py file
 <https://github.com/conda/conda-build/blob/master/conda_build/jinja_context.py>`_.
 Most of the time, users will not need to provide compilers in their variants - just leave them empty, and conda-build will use the defaults appropriate for